 - React Native uses native components under the hood, so applications written in it are bigger than native mobile apps.

 These two cross-platform technologies are popular choices among teams today.
-But some business use cases might be handled better by one than the other.
+Which to choose: React Native vs Flutter?
+Some business use cases might be handled better by one than the other.

 For example, your application might require access to hardware features (like custom communication with Bluetooth).
 Or you only want to create an app for Android/iOS.
 Then it’s better to go with native app development.

-And if you’re still not sure whether Flutter or React Native is the best choice, contact with our team.
+And if you’re still not sure whether react native vs flutter is the best choice, contact with our team.
 We are proficient in both technologies and outstanding in our Flutter competencies.
 We can help you decide which one will support your project best.